nestef23/my-OSCP-notes/Reconnaissance/FTP - 21.md

 File Transfer Protocol - old and hackable

 ## nc
-We can use netcat to connect directly to the FTP and issue commands
+We can use netcat to connect directly to the FTP and issue commands.
+But it's not the best option.
 ```
 nc <IP> 21
 ```